j7126/OctoPrint-Dashboard/README.md

 * Plugin testing is limited to latest verson of OctoPi on RPi3b and 3b+

 ## Dependencies

-This plugin depends on [DisplayLayerProgress](https://plugins.octoprint.org/plugins/DisplayLayerProgress/) to be installed.
-DisplayLayerProgress provides GCode analysis for the Fan, Layer, Height and Layer Average stats.
-Only the backend events from DisplayLayerProgress are used by the Dashboard plugin so you may disable "Navigationbar" and "Printer Display" in the DisplayLayerProgress plugin settings if you don't want to see them in the UI.

-From v1.10.0, this plugin also depends on the Gcode Visualizer tab to be enabled.

 From v1.11.0, ths plugin optionally depends on the [Enclosure Plugin](https://plugins.octoprint.org/plugins/enclosure/) to provide Temperature/Humidity sensor readings.
 Please see the plugins [GitHub page](https://github.com/vitormhenrique/OctoPrint-Enclosure) for installation and configuration instructions.